New Kids on the Blecch: Plot

 After watching an Olympic Games documentary on TV, Homer decides to participate in the Springfield marathon to prove to Marge that he is fit.
 Bart dons a stereotypical Italian disguise and wins the marathon by cheating, but a bird pulls off his fake mustache during the trophy presentation.
 To escape from the outraged crowd, Bart accepts a ride from a stranger, who introduces himself as music producer L.T.
 Smash.
 He offers Bart a chance to join a boy band he is assembling called Party Posse, including Nelson, Ralph and Milhouse.
 Bart accepts the opportunity, and the four boys quickly rise to stardom, secretly using voice-enhancing software developed by NASA to improve their singing abilities.

 Party Posse releases a single "Drop Da Bomb" whose accompanying music video includes the strange line "YVAN EHT NIOJ" in its chorus.
 Puzzled, Lisa analyzes the video and finds a subliminal recruiting message for the United States Navy within it; she also realizes that the chorus is simply "JOIN THE NAVY" sung backwards.
-Seeing that the single's hidden message is beginning to affect the Springfield populace, after watching Otto Mann board a navy bus, Lisa confronts Smash, who reveals himself as a Navy lieutenant and explains that popular music has long been used as a recruiting tool by the military.
+Seeing that the single's hidden message is beginning to affect the Springfield populace, after watching Otto Mann board a navy bus right in front of the Simpsons' house, Lisa confronts Smash, who reveals himself as a Navy lieutenant and explains that popular music has long been used as a recruiting tool by the military, with other examples being Elvis, Sgt.
+Pepper, Captain & Tennille and the Kiss Army.
 After Lisa confronts Homer and Marge, they dismiss her claims as stemming from jealousy of Bart's fame.

 During a Party Posse concert aboard an aircraft carrier, in which the band performs a song full of subliminal lyrics, Smash's superior officer informs him that the boy band project is being shut down because Party Posse is due to be satirized in an upcoming issue of Mad, sabotaging their recruiting power.
 The officer turns off Party Posse's voice enhancers, exposing the boys' lack of singing talent and destroying their popularity.
 Enraged, Smash commandeers the carrier, sending his superior officer overboard, and taking it out to sea as the terrified audience jumps overboard and swims back to the docks.
 Smash sails the carrier to New York City with the band and Homer (who was in the lavatory at the time) still onboard, and declares his intention to destroy the Mad headquarters.
 Despite the sudden arrival of boy band NSYNC, Smash fires the missiles and destroys the building.
 The employees survive unharmed and Smash is arrested; Bart and his friends are disappointed at not having a chance to appear in Mad, but take comfort in reading the planned parody of them.

 The episode ends with praise for the Navy by NSYNC, who suggest that viewers enlist.
 JC Chasez is surprised and dismayed to learn that his bandmates have signed him up without his knowledge, and two military police officers drag him away screaming.